 Partner’s Understanding of Your Tools and Industry

-Yes!
-Scope matters, but so do the technical capabilities and tools used.
+Along with core competencies, a potential partner also needs a familiarity with the technical capabilities and tools used.
 Automation especially when dealing with DevOps makes it possible to eliminate bottlenecks in the software development cycle and ensure a smooth transition.

-Does the DevOps Partner Team and Culture Match What You Need?
+Does the Team Culture Match?

 The Key to Successful Adoption of DevOps